-$^{^9}$ Borough of Duryea, Pa. v.
+$^{^{10}}$ Borough of Duryea, Pa. v.
 Guarnieri, 131 S. Ct.
 2488, 2499 (2011) ("The Declaration of Independence of 1776 arose in the same tradition.
 After listing other specific grievances and wrongs, it complained, 'In every stage of these Oppressions We have Petitioned for Redress in the most humble terms: Our repeated Petitions have been answered only by repeated injury.'
 The Declaration of Independence ¶ 30.").
 The English right to petition traces back to the Magna Carta.
 Id.

-10 U.S. Const. amend.
+11 U.S. Const. amend.
 I.

-11 McDonald v.
-Smith, 472 U.S. 479, 482-83 (1985).
+12 McDonald v.
+Smith, 472 U.S. 479, 482-83 (1985) (citations omitted).
 See also United Mine Workers of America, Dist.
 12 v.
 Illinois State Bar Ass'n, 389 U.S. 217, 222 (1967) ("We start with the premise that the rights to assemble peaceably and to petition for a redress of grievances are among the most precious of the liberties safeguarded by the Bill of Rights.
 These rights, moreover, are intimately connected both in origin and in purpose, with the other First Amendment rights of free speech and free press.
-'All these, though not identical, are inseparable."').
+'All these, though not identical, are inseparable.'").

-12 Akhil Reed Amar, The Bill of Rights as a Constitution, 100 YALE L.J.
-1131, 1155-56 (1991) (emphasis added).
+13 Akhil Reed Amar, The Bill of Rights as a Constitution, 100 YALE L.J.
+1131, 1155 (1991) (emphasis original).

-$^{^{13}}$ Id.
+$^{^{14}}$ Id. at 1156.
 Amar believes the "extraordinary" right carries an obligation for the government to respond; but see below on the Supreme Court's contrary interpretation.

 matters) about local conditions and needs.
-Amar concludes that if a majority of Americans-the people-ever petitioned the government to act, the government may have no choice but to act.15
+Amar concludes that if a majority of Americans-the people-ever petitioned the government to act, the government may have no choice but to act.16

-The Supreme Court has interpreted the right as not literally confined to demands for "redress of grievances," but as more broadly encompassing requests for the exercise of government power.
-16 Similarly, the Court has found the right clearly applies to petitioning administrative agencies.
-17 Thus, the First Amendment protects the public's right to petition agencies (among other government actors) for rulemakings (among other actions).
+The Supreme Court has interpreted the right as not literally confined to demands for "redress of grievances," but as more broadly encompassing requests for the exercise of government power.17 Similarly, the Court has found the right clearly applies to petitioning administrative agencies.18 Thus, the First Amendment protects the public's right to petition agencies (among other government actors) for rulemakings (among other actions).

 On the other hand, the Court has also imposed a significant limitation on the constitutional right, twice refusing to find any guarantee of consideration or response by the government.
 In two cases involving state-level petitions, the Court found that "the First Amendment does not impose any affirmative obligation on the government to listen, to respond."
 According to the case law, the First Amendment seemingly guarantees nothing more than the right for the public "to make a clamor."
-In two cases
+Does not impose any affirmative obligation on the government to listen, to respond.

-Yet many scholars argue that textual and historical evidence in fact supports a clear right to a government response to petitions under the First Amendment.20 If the right to petition means nothing more than the right to "make a clamor" and does not carry any obligation of response, it may be difficult to distinguish the petition right from the more general right to free political speech.
+Yet many scholars argue that textual and historical evidence in fact supports a clear right to a government response to petitions under the First Amendment.21 If the right to petition means nothing more than the right to "make a clamor" and does not carry any obligation of response, it may be difficult to distinguish the petition right from the more general right to free political speech.
 In a recent concurrence, Judge Rogers of the D.C.
-Circuit noted that seven law review articles cited compelling evidence that, at the time of and immediately following the Amendment's passage, the right to petition was understood to entail a right to a response; even critics of this view seem to reluctantly acknowledge "an emerging consensus of scholars."21 Though Rogers ultimately felt bound by Supreme Court precedent, she indicated the historical evidence "would present an interesting question" and wondered whether it would "have resonance with the Supreme Court" were the matter ever properly presented again.22
+Circuit noted that seven law review articles cited compelling evidence that, at the time of and immediately following the Amendment's passage, the right to petition was understood to entail a right to a response; even critics of this view seem to reluctantly acknowledge "an emerging consensus of scholars."22 Though Rogers ultimately felt bound by Supreme Court precedent, she indicated the historical evidence "would present an interesting question" and wondered whether it would "have resonance with the Supreme Court" were the matter ever properly presented again.23

-15 Id. (in particular, if such a petition called on Congress for a constitutional convention).
+16 Id. at 1155 (in particular, if such a petition called on Congress for a constitutional convention).